cran-task-views/Hydrology/Hydrology.md

     and clustering analysis using empirical k-functions with a bootstrap envelope.
 Tools are also provided for editing the river networks, meaning there is no reliance on external software.

+- `r pjg("rivnet")`: rivnet presents a simple user interface to extract and analyze river networks based on digital elevation models.
+Extraction of river networks is performed via TauDEM’s D8 flow direction algorithm.
+A key feature of the rivnet package is that it operates without the need to install and operate GIS software.

 -   `r pkg("gsw")`: Provides an interface to the Gibbs 'SeaWater' ('TEOS-10') C library, version 3.05 (commit